-Colleges of the DCCCD are required by law to formulate standards to measure a student's progress toward completion of a program of study while receiving financial assistance through federal, state, or institutional student aid programs by applying both qualitative and quantitative measurements to academic work.
-[34 CFR 668.34] To comply with applicable laws and accreditation standards, the colleges of the DCCCD have developed a policy describing Satisfactory Academic Progress (SAP) for both applicants and recipients of student financial aid.
-The following SAP policy measurements became effective July 1, 2011.
+The colleges of DCCCD are required by law to formulated standards to measure a student's progress toward completion of a program of study while receiving financial assistance through federal, state or institutional student aid programs by applying both qualitative and quantitative measurements to academic work [34 CFR 668.34].
+To comply with applicable laws and accreditation standards, DCCCD has developed a policy describing Satisfactory Academic Progress (SAP) for both applicants and recipients of student financial aid.
+The following SAP policy measurements become effective July 1, 2016.
 These measurements shall be used to determine student eligibility for all need-based and Federal Title IV financial assistance, unless the terms of a particular grant or funding source state otherwise.
-All current and returning students to El Centro College, after a lapse of one semester or longer, will be re-evaluated under the current SAP policy.
+All current and returning students to DCCCD, after a lapse of one semester or longer, will be re-evaluated under the current SAP policy.
 Satisfactory Academic Progress is measured at the end of each payment period of enrollment.
-Some Financial Aid programs have specific requirements.
+Some financial aid programs have specific requirements.
 In those instances, the program requirements will supersede the general SAP policy stated here.

-Each financial aid applicant must select a Primary Program of Study on eConnect prior to receiving financial aid payments.
-Students can receive retroactive financial aid payment for a prior term within the payment period only if he or she had a Program of Study selected or a Degree Program through Admissions for that particular payment period of enrollment.
+Each financial aid applicant must select a primary program of study on eConnect (login required) prior to receiving financial aid payments.
+A student can receive a retroactive financial aid payment for a prior term within the payment period only if he or she had a program of study selected or a degree program through Admissions for that particular payment period of enrollment.
 Students may not be allowed financial aid funding for multiple changes of programs for the purpose of extending financial aid eligibility.
-All previously repeated college level courses will be counted.
+All previously repeated college-level courses will be counted.

-The deadlines for submitting transcripts in order for SAP to be calculated for the next term are:
+The deadlines for submitting transcripts for the next term are:

 Measurement 1: Qualitative Progress (CGPA)